ricklove/GreekBibleApp/www/Notes/WorkHours.md

 - Enable calling of a step from within another step
 - Began 003 - View Entry Color Coding

 ### V2 H9

 #### What is the most important thing I can accomplish in this hour for this app?

-Refocus on the app and remove the system features that are causing trouble (Cucumber/Yadda Testing) Replace this framework with simple QUnit tests
+- Refocus on the app and remove the system features that are causing trouble (Cucumber/Yadda Testing)
+- Replace this framework with simple QUnit tests

 #### Completed

 - Remove yadda runner
 - Reimplement first feature as simple qunit feature

+### V2 H10

+#### What is the most important thing I can accomplish in this hour for this app?

+- Rewrite all the feature tests as simple feature unit tests
+- Remove the feature folder
+- Next hour must be implementation of new features

+#### Completed

+- Rewrite 002 - Choose Passage
+- Fix Choose Passage to always display last chosen passage